Sharknelius/TaskStorageOutline/README.md

 # TaskStorageOutline
 A basic outline of a task manager in Lua.
-The program can create, schedule, and search for tasks.
+The program can create, delete, schedule, and search for tasks.